sergio-garcia-castro/cold-spray-macroscopic-simulator/README.md

 # Cold Spray Macroscopic Simulator

 ## Description
-This project is designed to 3D model the Cold Spray process.
-The method used for this was through mesh modifcation, where we use the mathematical model of Cold Spray to adequately modify the points of the mesh.
-In the repository it is included the main code, several examples, and `.obj` files that are loaded and used as meshes in both the examples and the main code.
+This project is designed to 3D model the Cold Spray process using mesh modification techniques.
+The mathematical model of Cold Spray is implemented to accurately modify the vertices of the mesh, simulating the deposition process.
+The repository includes the main code, several examples, and `.obj` files that serve as meshes in both the examples and the main application.

 Key features:
-- Mesh handling from `.obj` files
+- Mesh handling: Importing and manage 3D meshes from `.obj` files
-- Implementation of the mathematical model of the Cold Spray process.
+- Mathematical Model Implementation: Incorporates the Cold Spray process model to modify mesh points effectively.
-- Optimization during the simulation of the mesh modification.
+- Simulation Optimization: Optimizes the mesh modification during the simulation.
-- Export final meshes.
+- Final Mesh Export: Allows exporting of the modified meshes for further use or analysis.

 ## Prerequisites
 Before getting started, ensure you have the following software installed: